jedgroev/data_management_2020/program.md

  2.25 Roles and permissions
  2.26 Database backup and restore

-3. **Storing an Ecological Dataset into a Database**  (Urbano & ??? - 8 hours)
+3. **Storing an Ecological Dataset into a Database**  (Urbano & ? - 6 hours)
- 3.1 Exploring a typical spreadsheet with ecological data collected on the field
+ 3.1 Exploring a typical spreadsheet with ecological data collected in the field
  3.2 Identification and resolution of problems
  3.3 Creation of a table structure in the Database
  3.4 Import of dataset